alexcbb/alexcbb/README.md

 # 💫 About Me:
-I'm a Second Year PhD student working on *representation learing* for robotic applications.
+I'm a Second Year PhD student working on *representation learning* for robotic applications.